cis-dshrest/bowling-app/README.md

 Exploratory testing
 ===================

 *Exploratory testing* is different that most of the tests out there.
-It cannot be automated like unit testing and has to be done manually.
+It cannot be automated like unit testing and has to be done manually. - Testing Jenkins push

 ##Index